 Fingers feeling stiff and sore, just in time for good send conditions to hit?
 Warm up right with these finger stretches and exercises to shake off the ache and climb your best!

 But even though you’re probably feeling stronger than ever, it may be that you’re feeling a bit tweaky at the same time.
 Hard work takes a toll.
-As we turn the corner into spring, many climbers might find themselves right on the cusp of overtrained.
+As we turn the corner into Spring (or Autumn), many climbers might find themselves right on the cusp of overtrained.
 Even if you’ve done everything right—rest days, progressive loading, periodization—the effort adds up.

 Prepare your fingers to crank on the smallest of crimps with these finger stretches.